davidcosc/davidos/README.md

 ## 3 Addressing and real mode

-In [tutorial 1](./src/tutorials/01-basics.asm) we briefly mentioned how we can use the square brackets operation to kind of dereference the enclosed memory address.
+In [tutorial 1](./src/tutorials/01-basics.asm) we briefly mentioned how we can use the square brackets operation to dereference the enclosed memory address.
 ```
 mov bl, [.dat]
 ```